-Once the timing has been configured, you need to set up the appearance of the animation.
-The @keyframes at-rule helps you establish at least two keyframes that describe how the animation should appear at specific instances during the sequence.
+Once the animation property and sub-properties have been defined, you need to set up the @keyframes at-rule.
+This helps you establish at least two keyframes that describe how the animation should appear at specific instances during the sequence.

 To get the best support across all browsers, the @keyframes rule must be vendor prefixed, like all other transition and animation properties.